This Fact Sheet is not relevant in your region

 Informal negotiation

 Use your budget to show how much money is available and how much the firm can offer to its creditors.
-Business Debtline can help you to complete a partnership budget sheet, contact us for advice.
+Call us and we can send you a budget you can use.
+If you have any questions about filling in a budget, our advisers can help.

 Consider which debts are priority and which are non-priority.
 Priority creditors have stronger powers to get their money back.
 If you are unsure of the type of debt your firm has, contact us for advice.